 Academic Support is the “go to” office for current students at Mercyhurst University.
-Every student is assigned a Faculty Advisor and an Academic Counselor based on the student’s major.
+Every student is assigned a Faculty Advisor and an Academic Counselor, so they have two support resources available to them.
+Faculty Advisors assist students in understanding major requirements, approve them for registration, and serve as mentors in their field.
 Academic Counselors work one-on-one with students on a variety of academic and personal issues and are able to handle most concerns that students encounter.
 It is the goal of Academic Support to foster satisfying experiences that lead to student success and persistence towards degree completion.

 Academic Support counselors help students with most issues they may encounter, including: